op-developer/Identity-Service-Broker-API/README.md

 oauth2-client makes it simple to integrate your Service Provider application with OP ISB OpenID Connect flow.
 See https://github.com/thephpleague/oauth2-client .

-Jose-php can be used to decrypt and verify the identity token.
-See https://github.com/nov/jose-php (deprecated).

 ## 20. Java